62, 2nd Floor, 3rd St

 The middle-aged woman walking out of the mayor’s office has just been informed that her job there has come to an untimely end, as they were overstaffed.
 If only she looked up from her phone, she would see that the oldest store around the courtyard had the most number of customers, as they had withstood the test of time and were trusted for their experience.
 She would be inspired to begin anew because the experience that came with time was a precious commodity that she had in heaps and bounds.
 But she walked slowly towards the green bench unaware of her surroundings trying to speak to her because she was looking intently into her phone looking for something that it would not be able to give her.
 Under the old banyan tree, she sat down wearily on the green bench waiting to let the weight lift off her shoulders before she headed home.

-The merchant’s son in the grocery store was too engrossed in his phone to notice the crafty customer tucking away a pack or two of extra unbilled articles into her shopping bag while he had his attention elsewhere.
+The merchant’s son in the grocery store was too engrossed on the phone to notice the crafty customer tucking away a pack or two of extra unbilled articles into her shopping bag while he had his attention elsewhere.

 The young couple at the little café were clicking selfies with each other and then spending the rest of the time editing it so they could post it on social media unaware that contentment was to be found in each other’s company and not on a social media platform.
 Not satisfied with the backdrop, they strolled over to the green bench and went back to clicking more pictures and withdrawing back into their phones.